Kaluzhskaia/iron-bank-webapp/README.md

 # Iron Bank Webapp

+This team-project was developed for a course of Software development methodologies course at ITMO University in St. Petersburg.

 Web application of a Game of Thrones-style Iron Bank.
 The clients can take loans with good interest.
 Overdrawing the payment deadline is expensive, though - clients pay with their lives!

 The project aims to teach approaches to iterative software development processes such as RUP.